kasperschmidt/FELIS/README.md

 README for the template matching software FELIS.

-FELIS (version 1.0) is presented in [Schmidt et al. (in prep.)](http://ui.adsabs.harvard.edu/abs/2021arXiv21XXYYYYYS).
+FELIS (version 1.0) is presented in [Schmidt et al. (submitted)](http://ui.adsabs.harvard.edu/abs/2021arXiv21XXYYYYYS).
 Please cite this publication if you find FELIS useful.

 ## Table of Content
 <a href="FELISlogo.png"><img src="FELISlogo.png" align="right" height="180" ></a>